njw1389/njw1389/README.md

 ### :man_technologist: &nbsp;About Me:

-I'm Nolan and I'm a second-year Computing and Information Sciences BS student at the Rochester Institute of Technology.
+I'm Nolan and I'm a third-year Web & Mobile Computing BS student at the Rochester Institute of Technology.

 - 📒 Majoring in Web & Mobile Computing